Edinburgh International Book Festival: Programme

 In 2016 there were over 800 authors and others from over 55 countries in the 17 days that the festival ran.
 Events ranged from writing workshops, education events, panel discussions, to talks and performances by international writers, poets, playwrights, musicians, illustrators, historians and philosophers.
 There are events for both adults and children.Past festivals have featured the likes of:

 Running alongside the general programme is a Children's programme.
 Incorporating workshops, storytelling, panel discussions, author events and book signings, the Children's programme is popular with both the public and schools alike, and is among the world's largest books and reading event for young people.
 It regularly attracts authors like Jacqueline Wilson, Joan Lingard, Charlie Higson and Anne Fine.

 There is also an Unbound programme which takes place in the evening, with free music and spoken word events sponsored by Edinburgh Gin.

 In May 2016 a pilot satellite literary event, organised by the Book Festival, took place in Falkirk called LandWords.
 In August 2016, using the name Booked!, the Book Festival held events in three other locations in Scotland (Aberdeen, Greenock and Galashiels).
 This expansion was partially funded by the People's Postcode Lottery.

 Venue

-Until 2019, the Book Festival was primarily held in a set of marquees in Charlotte Square Gardens, Edinburgh, at the West End of George Street.
+Until 2019, the festival was primarily held in a set of marquees in Charlotte Square Gardens, Edinburgh, at the west end of George Street.
 In 2017, the event and some venues expanded into George Street, partly to cope with visitor numbers but also to reduce the festival's impact on the privately owned gardens.

-In 2021, the festival moved to the Edinburgh College of Art, where it is planned to stay until 2023.
-In May 2022, the organisers announced that the festival will move to a new permanent home in 2024, at the University of Edinburgh Futures Institute on the site of the former Royal Infirmary in Lauriston Place.
+In 2021, the festival moved to the Edinburgh College of Art, where it stayed until 2023.

+In 2024, it moved to a new permanent home at the University of Edinburgh Futures Institute on the site of the former Royal Infirmary in Lauriston Place, with some events taking place in other nearby venues.